 Flat Sales Goals

 The first problem is that business owners often set a flat sales goal for each month during the year.
-Every month it’s the same amount, and that number is selected using predictable data points:
+The same amount each month, determined using these criteria:

 - There’s an incentive offered by your parent company for hitting a certain milestone each month

 - Other business owners with established success will let you know their current sales to use as a guideline